This course stands independently as an introduction to the craft of Lost Wax Casting using the Shell investment technique.

 You will need to be appropriately dressed for a workshop environment.
 Natural fabric is best.

-You should wear tough leather shoes or boots preferably with steel toe caps.
+You should wear tough leather shoes or boots with steel toe caps. (preferably no laces)

 Feel free to bring note book, pencil, camera if you wish to document the day’s activities.
-A memory stick is useful to make copies of some larger documents.
+A USB memory stick is useful to make copies of some handouts.

 We understand you are interested in further developing your casting skills so it may be useful to bring along drawings, photographs and or parts so that we can look at and discuss possible ways of achieving your goals